April 4th to 6th, 2025

 “Draw Your Life” Public Art Campaign

-On March 30, 2025, VIVA and Qingwei Youth Space co-hosted the “Draw Your Life” public art campaign along Zhongshan Road in Qingdao.
-Aligned with Qingwei’s 10th anniversary, the event aimed to document urban narratives through community-driven art, foster cross-cultural resonance, and celebrate the city’s blend of maritime heritage and youthful vitality.
+On March 30, VIVA and Qingwei Youth Space co-hosted the “Draw Your Life” public art campaign along Zhongshan Road, Qingdao.
+Celebrating Qingwei's 10th anniversary, the event aimed to document urban narratives, foster cross-cultural resonance, and showcase the city’s blend of maritime heritage and youthful vitality.

 Qingwei Youth Space